 This song is about a housewife who abuses prescription drugs to "get her through the day."
 It turns around the image of a suburban housewife, who is usually portrayed as cooking and caring for her family, by showing her as a drug abuser.
 The Stones could get away with this because their image was that of cynical, somewhat dangerous rockers.

-Mick Jagger: "It's about drug dependence, but in a sort of like spoofy way.
+Mick Jagger explained: "It's about drug dependence, but in a sort of like spoofy way.
 As a songwriter, I didn't really think about addressing things like that.
 It was just every day stuff that you I'd observe and write about.
 It's what writing is for really.
 There is a sort of naivety, but there's also a lot of humor in those songs.
 They're a lot based on humor.
 It was almost like a different band, a different world, a different view when we wrote them."

-Keith Richards: "The strange guitar sound is a 12-string with a slide on it.
+Keith Richards on his guitar work: "The strange guitar sound is a 12-string with a slide on it.
 It's played slightly Oriental-ish.
 The track just needed something to make it twang.
 Otherwise, the song was quite vaudeville in a way.
 I wanted to add some nice bite to it.
 And it was just one of those things where someone walked in and, Look, it's an electric 12-string.
 It was some gashed-up job.
 No name on it.
 God knows where it came from.
 Or where it went.
 But I put it together with a bottleneck.
 Then we had a riff that tied the whole thing together.
 And I think we overdubbed onto that.
 Because I played an acoustic guitar as well."

 Jagger: "I get inspiration from things that are happening around me - everyday life as I see it.
 People say I'm always singing about pills and breakdowns, therefore I must be an addict - this is ridiculous.
 Some people are so narrow-minded they won't admit to themselves that this really does happen to other people beside pop stars."